This post may contain affiliate links. Please read our disclosure for more info.

 Commercial drain cleaners are more expensive, too.
 Using a costly chemical drain cleaner that will damage your pipes and pollute waterways doesn’t seem like the best decision, does it?

-Use These Home Remedies to Clear a Drain Blockage
+Use These Home Remedies For Clogged Drains

 Baking Soda and Vinegar

-One of the most natural alternatives to using commercial drain cleaners is using vinegar and baking soda.
+One of the most natural alternatives to using commercial drain cleaners is using white vinegar and baking soda.
 Conveniently, these are common household items.
 You probably have some baking soda and vinegar in your kitchen.

 - Use a bowl or a cup to remove the standing water from the sink.